© Crown copyright 2019

 It may be helpful if you provide in the ‘Any other information’ box 103 a breakdown of the figures showing the number and cost of the animals.
 Similarly, you can use box 103 to explain any herd basis adjustments in your accounts or how you worked out the adjustments in boxes 60 to 62.
 Providing this information with your tax return may help to avoid enquiries.

-- an animal dies and is replaced by a better animal costing £200 more than a replacement of the same quality as the one that died (because of the way the accounts are prepared, the cost of the replacement is included in box 17 – the £200 which isn’t allowable should be included in box 32)
+- an animal dies and is replaced by a better animal costing £200 more than a replacement of the same quality as the one that died (because of the way the accounts are prepared, the cost of the replacement is included in box 17 – the £200 which is not allowable should be included in box 32)

-- a substantial part of a herd is sold and the profit of £10,000 is included in box 29 – it isn’t taxable so it should be adjusted by a negative entry in box 44 – if the profit had been included in business turnover at box 15 then the adjustment would be made in box 62
+- a substantial part of a herd is sold and the profit of £10,000 is included in box 29 – it is not taxable so it should be adjusted by a negative entry in box 44 – if the profit had been included in business turnover at box 15 then the adjustment would be made in box 62

 - the following year the herd in the previous example is replaced – the cost of the replacements is included in box 17 – the proceeds of sale of the herd sold the previous year now become taxable and must be added to the profit (make the adjustment in box 60 and put a note in the ‘Any other information’ box 103 to explain the adjustment)

-- a home-bred dairy cow is added to a herd – the cost of breeding it is included in the various expenses in the accounts – the farmer’s records are inadequate to calculate the cost accurately (the cost is estimated at 60% of market value, see helpsheet 232: farm and stock valuation – if the sum to be disallowed has been included in sales, then no further adjustment is required – otherwise the sum to be disallowed should be included in box 32 – if an adjustment is needed but you aren’t sure where to put it, please include it where you think best and use the ‘Any other information’ box 103 to say what you have done)
+- a home-bred dairy cow is added to a herd – the cost of breeding it is included in the various expenses in the accounts – the farmer’s records are inadequate to calculate the cost accurately (the cost is estimated at 60% of market value, see helpsheet 232: farm and stock valuation – if the sum to be disallowed has been included in sales, then no further adjustment is required – otherwise the sum to be disallowed should be included in box 32 – if an adjustment is needed but you are not sure where to put it, please include it where you think best and use the ‘Any other information’ box 103 to say what you have done)

 If you would like more information about the herd basis ask HMRC or your tax adviser.